 Have you tried everything that you can think of when it comes to creating a cleaning schedule for your family?
 Are you fed up with being the one that cleans about 97% of the messes around?

-If you are sick and tired of the nonexistent cleaning routine that your family has and if you are sick and tired of being the person that cleans up 97% of the messes then you, my friend, are in for a treat.
+If you are sick and tired of the nonexistent cleaning routine that your family has and if you are sick and tired of being the person that cleans up 97% of the messes then you, my friend, are not alone.
+Many moms I talk to are in the same boat.

 If you are new here this is the third part of my 3 part homemaking series.
-The first post was what skills you need to become a modern homemaker, the second post was how to create an epic homemaking schedule, and today I'm finishing up the series with something that I think we can all use some help on.
+The first post was being a modern homemaker, the second post was how to create an epic homemaking schedule, and today I'm finishing up the series with something that I think we can all use some help on.

 Getting help with the cleaning.